 Third, create a plan to restore operations when the pandemic subsides.
 Don’t wait until the last possible moment to create a restoration plan.
 Consider the steps you will need based on the impacts you are seeing now.
 How will you restore operations?
 How will you manage the backlog of work?
 Will you need to re-staff and rehire?
 What steps will be required to reengage the workforce?
 Will the business environment have shifted requiring more significant changes?
 How will you change your supply chain to be more prepared?
 Using best practices from an experienced advisory team and a system built on information that can also drive action, you will have the tools to enable a successful restoration to the new normal.

 Fourth, after the crisis has passed, you must perform a thorough debrief of the whole situation and assess the need to evolve your business model as a new normal unfolds.
 Throughout this pandemic, you should be tracking what your organization is doing, so you can make improvements later.
 Furthermore, you must determine how to avoid significant risk in the future.
 Your organization can do this by not only being better prepared for operational challenges created by a pandemic or other risks to operations, but also by adapting your business model quickly so you can survive and thrive with less risk.
 This process should end with building an action plan with deadlines.
 If organizations fail to do so, they often tend to go straight back to business and the opportunity to apply lessons learned slides by.
 Again, understanding your processes and how your business operates can be more efficient with a system that integrates all areas of operational resilience and has the tools you need to make the right decisions.

-Check out the Resilience Toolkit for more tips and best practices.
+For further information on how navigating your business through COVID-19, check out the Resilience Toolkit for more tips and best practices.
 Or, contact Fusion at any time to talk to one of our experts about your specific needs.
 If you want more pandemic related insights, check out Tips and Tricks for Working from Home or COVID-19: A Crisis Every CEO Must Address.